npdeloss/mepp/README.rst

                                       headers are of the form: ">sequence_name
                                       sequence_score".  [required]
-      --motifs TEXT                   Path to a motif matrices file in JASPAR format.As a start, one can be obtained through the JASPAR website at:
+      --motifs TEXT                   Path to a motif matrices file in JASPAR format.
+As a start, one can be obtained through the JASPAR website at:
                                       http://jaspar.genereg.net/downloads/
                                       [required]